 6. Check out some Bike Trails: Our area has several paved bike trails including The Cuyuna Lakes Trail and the Paul Bunyan Trail.
 The Cuyuna Lakes Trail Association exists to promote, create, and maintain paved bicycling trails connecting various communities in and around the area known formerly as the Cuyuna Iron Range.
 Paul Bunyan Trail is the longest MN Bike trail at 120-miles.
 It connects the Heartland Trail, the Blue Ox Trail, and the Cuyuna State Trail.
 The portion of the Minnesota bike trail from Guthrie south through Laporte toward Walker is now paved and the segment from Brainerd/Baxter south to Crow Wing State Park was paved in July 2014–providing the final paved link.
 With the paving of these segments, the Paul Bunyan Trail now yields 120 miles of continuously paved MN bike trails from Crow Wing State Park just south of Brainerd MN to Lake Bemidji State Park in Bemidji Minnesota!

-8. Crow Wing County Fair: The Fair is coming!
-The fair began as an agricultural event for the purpose of providing a place for county residents to exhibit their products.
+8. Crow Wing County Fair: The fair began as an agricultural event for the purpose of providing a place for county residents to exhibit their products.
 Youth projects such as 4-H and FFA were able to enter and compete for prizes.
 While many aspects of the fair have changed over the years, the main philosophy remains the same, to provide an opportunity for our patronage to touch base with the agricultural heritage of Crow Wing County.
 Get dates, deals and special event details here.

 Photo Source: CWC Fair website.